 It’s round two for me… and I can’t help but realize how much i spent on unnecessary (useless) baby items the first time around!
 Haha I credit it to my inexperience and overthinking whilst pregnant for the first time.

-THIS is a realistic list of baby things you will really need and appreciate during the first year with your baby.
+THIS is a realistic list of baby things you will really need and appreciate, and the least amount of baby things you will need to survive your first year with your baby.

 I’ll divide the list into to two parts: pregnancy & delivery, and first year with baby.